ACoAs – Fear of Commitment (Part 6b)

 — be unable to make a commitment – to each other, to their children, to work, to personal growth….
 OR

-— be committed to work instead of relationships (us), to their spouse not their children, to their addiction & nothing else!……
+— be committed to work instead of relationships (us), to their spouse but not their children, to their addiction & nothing else!……

 …… so we didn’t have a role-model for the emotional & spiritual requirements needed for consistent reliability

-• Sometimes a child has another parent, older sibling or other relative who is more available & attentive than the primary.
+• Sometimes a child has another parent, older sibling or other relative who are more available & attentive than the primary.
 But if they are part of the same family, they too will have narcissistic damage & be limited in how much emotional safety & love they can provide.
 Often this ‘better’ person will either leave, die or turn on the child at some point – multiplying the abandonment pain.

-All roads lead to Rome” was a familiar statement to the ancient Romans, & still is to all roadsmodern-day History students.
 The ACoAs version is: “All roads lead to Abandonment!”.
 This fear is the bottom line for us, governing all our responses to the world.
-So much so that we can even feel abandoned by the end of a book or movie we intensely connected to!
+So much so that we can even feel abandoned by the end of a book or movie we feel intensely connected to!

-• Whenever we obsess, beat ourselves up, feel distrustful or hopeless, are terrified something bad will happen to us – we are tapping into old abandonment pain (E).
-Given how much abuse & neglect we experienced as children, it makes sense that the WIC would believe (T) that Ab. is the only possible outcome for us.
-SO – why bother committing to anything, if we’re always going to mess it up or have it taken away??
+Given how much abuse & neglect we experienced as children, it makes sense that the WIC would believe (T) that Ab. is the only possible outcome for us, forever!

 2. RE-ENACTING (F=fear)

-➼ Making a commitment to something or someone means showing up regularly, being self-motivated, taking risks, not knowing everything, asking for help along the way, having rights…. all the things we’re not allowed!
+➼ Healthy : Making a commitment to something or someone means showing up regularly, being self-motivated, taking risks, not knowing everything, asking for help along the way, having rights…. all the things we’re not allowed!

-• The ACoA’s WIC has a whole trunk-full of reasons for FoC, even when we don’t have words for it or are aware of the WHY.
-As adults, this fear is perpetuated by Self-Hate & weak or confusionmissing Boundaries.
-We can apply the following issues to PPT (people-places-things), even tho the focus here is mainly on relationships.
+As adults, this fear is perpetuated by Self-Hate & weak or missing Boundaries.
+We can apply the following issues to PPT (people-places-things), even though the focus here is mainly on relationships.

 It shows up as: